V4Fire/Client/src/components/base/b-router/README.md

 #### Default route parameters

-When we call the router transition methods, we can attach additional parameters to the transition, such as query parameters or a URL.
+When calling the router transition methods, we can attach additional parameters to the transition, such as query parameters or a URL.
 However, we can also specify default options for any route, which will be automatically attached to each transition.

 ```js
 export default {